apostrophecms/sitemap/README.md

 };
 ```

-These can be added in the `app.js` configuration object for the module, but it is better practice use a dedicated file for module configuration.
+These can be added in the `app.js` configuration object for the module, but it is better practice to use a dedicated file for module configuration.

 #### `cacheLifetime`